top of page

 James McCullar Architecture

 The mission of Design Resources for Homelessness is to positively affect the design of facilities that assist persons who are homeless or formerly homeless.
-It does so by connecting design practitioners and scholars, advocacy organizations, policy makers, teachers and students to research and other information as well as each other, to inform design decisions that enhance the potential to assist recovery.
+We do so by connecting design practitioners, scholars, advocacy organizations, stakeholders, policymakers, teachers, and students to research and practical knowledge that informs design decisions to enhance the potential for exiting and recovery from homelessness.

 We believe